mechy2k2000/python_ntfscat/README.md

 INTRODUCTION
 =================
 A simple Python 3 linux command line application that provides a simple user interface for the unix command ntfscat.
 I wrote to provide a quicker way of grab individual files from NTFS partitions on failing hard drives.
+Think of it as a scalpel intended to get that certain file off of a failing drive.

 INSTALLING